PM Theresa May says she'll resign if her Brexit deal passes

 She added, "I am prepared to leave this job earlier than I intended in order to do what is right for our country and our party."

-On top of that, she would need to secure the support of the Democratic Unionist Party, a small Northern Irish group that has acted as kingmakers for May's minority government, or convince more opposition Labour members of Parliament to cross the floor.
+To reverse this, May would need to flip most if not all of the 75 Conservative lawmakers who previously opposed the deal.
+She would also need the support of the Northern Irish DUP, who oppose May's deal because they fear its terms will distance Northern Ireland from the rest of the United Kingdom.

+The DUP said in a statement Wednesday that they would continue to oppose what they called an "unacceptable" deal.

-May's deal only set outs the terms of divorce with the E.U.
+May's proposed agreement sets out only the terms of divorce with the E.U.
 If she does step down, it would be up to her successor — a person elected by some 120,000 Conservative Party members — to negotiate the future relationship with Europe on behalf of the whole U.K.

 In the British political system, the ruling party can change leaders without the need for a general election.